 The Board (with the assistance of the Nomination and Remuneration and Committee) has established a policy to ensure that it remunerates fairly and responsibly.
-The remuneration philosophy of the Company is designed to ensure that the level and composition of remuneration is competitive, reasonable and appropriate for the results delivered and to attract and maintain talented and motivated Directors and employees.
-The Nomination and Remuneration Committee is responsible for the oversight of the Company's equity plans.
+The remuneration philosophy of the Company is designed to ensure that the level and composition of remuneration is competitive, reasonable and appropriate for the results delivered and attracts and retains talented and motivated Directors, Executives and employees.
+The Nomination and Remuneration Committee is responsible for the oversight of the Company's Remuneration strategy, philosophy and reward structures, including equity plans.

-Upon the establishment of the Company in 2011, the Nomination and Remuneration Committee was charged with the responsibility for making recommendations to the Board regarding the principles of remuneration to be applied to the Senior Executives of the Company, having regard to the ASX corporate governance principles and the remuneration practices of Australian mining companies of a comparable size to the Company.
+Upon the establishment of the Company in 2011, the Nomination and Remuneration Committee was charged with the responsibility for making recommendations to the Board regarding the principles of remuneration to be applied to the Senior Executives of the Company, having regard to the ASX corporate governance principles and the remuneration practices of mining companies of a comparable size to the Company.